 2. No Refund Bonus

 TaxSlayer doesn’t offer a refund bonus – you always receive the exact value of your federal refund, no more.
-By contrast, H&R Block offers a refund bonus up to 10% of the total refund (depending on the package you use) when you agree to receive at least $100 of it as a gift card from one or more online or brick-and-mortar retailers.
+By contrast, H&R Block offers a refund bonus up to 5% of the total refund (depending on the package you use) when you agree to receive at least $100 of it as an Amazon gift card.

 3. Customer Support Isn’t as Robust as Some Other Programs

 TaxSlayer does have free phone and email support for everyone, but its customer support system has several disadvantages: restricted operating hours; lack of a user-curated help center (such as TurboTax’s AnswerXchange); and a two-tiered, priority support system that pushes Free and Classic customers to the back of the line when Premium customers need help.
 Also, online live chat is only available to Premium customers.

 By contrast, H&R Block’s phone, email, and live chat support — including 24-hour support during tax season — is available to all customers, regardless of package.
 And H&R Block has a network of more than 10,000 physical offices that offer in-person support, something TaxSlayer can’t provide.

 4. Website Has Some Lingering Functionality Issues